Valery Tsepkalo: Research and publications

 Tsepkalo published 80 articles on religion, world economy, and foreign policy, 20 articles on e-government, information technology, and intellectual property, including publications in Foreign Affairs.

 He holds a patent on the method of searching people based on collateral features, that is used in Prabook project.

-In 1998 he published an essay “The Remaking of Eurasia” in the Foreign Affairs magazine devoted to different conflict scenarios on the Eurasian continent, where predicted the failure of modernization in Russia and the possible conflict between Russia and Ukraine.
+In 1998 he published an essay "The Remaking of Eurasia" in the Foreign Affairs magazine devoted to different conflict scenarios on the Eurasian continent, where predicted the failure of modernization in Russia and the possible conflict between Russia and Ukraine.
 He discussed the Russian way of privatization of state assets that resulted in the appearance of oligarchs with the former National Security advisor Zbignew Brzezinski, and foreign policy challengers for the New Independent States with the future National Security Advisor John Bolton.
-He had many discussions with Ian Bremmer, who was deeply involved in political risk assessments in the Newly Independent States, whom we continue to have a dialogue with.
+He had many discussions with Ian Bremmer, who was deeply involved in political risk assessments in the Newly Independent States.

 Family

 Married to Veronika Tsepkalo.
-Veronika is from Mogilev, she graduated from the Faculty of International Relations (Belarusian State University), then studied at the Higher school of management and business of Belarus State Economic University.
-She studied business management in India and worked for a major international company for the past 10 years.
 The couple has two children.